stackforge/fuel-docs/pages/release-notes/v4-0/050-known-issues.rst

 This is due to a Nova/QEMU bug that may be related to an incorrect path, but the details of the failure have not yet been determined.

-Heat, Savanna, and Murano do not configure send logs to the remote syslog
+Heat, Sahara, and Murano do not configure send logs to the remote syslog
 -------------------------------------------------------------------------
-At the time of this release, Heat, Savanna, and Murano services do not send logs to the remote syslog.
-To handle any issues with these services, attach the corresponding logs (/var/log/murano*|/var/log/heat*|/var/log/savanna*) from all of the nodes to the corresponding support requests and bug reports.
+At the time of this release, Heat, Sahara, and Murano services do not send logs to the remote syslog.
+To handle any issues with these services, attach the corresponding logs (/var/log/murano*|/var/log/heat*|/var/log/sahara*) from all of the nodes to the corresponding support requests and bug reports.

 Ceph RadosGW might not start on all controllers